Updated on September 20th, 2021.

-Kubernetes is a software that orchestrates containers and how they communicate with each other.
-It enables replication, load-balancing, and it can even restart services in case a container is down.
+Just like Docker Compose, Kubernetes is a software that orchestrates containers and how they communicate with each other, but it gives you production features.
+It enables running clusters on separate machines, replication and load balancing both within and across clusters, and it can even restart services in case a container is down.
 It also provides capabilities for monitoring and controlling how you are exposing services to the outside world.

 This was a short introduction to Docker and Kubernetes.
 I hope that this was useful in understanding these two products.